Writing 101: Character tropes

 The Sorcerer: they perform without prior knowledge, magic is an innate ability.
 This may come at a cost to them (or others!).
 This lack of study may lead to a lack of discipline that makes them dangerous.

 The Mage: whose magical ability is learned, they may be an academic.
 This can lead to a lack of preparedness in a younger character, experience appears in older characters who may be infirm or unable to cope with the demands of a quest or too many adventures.
-This role means magic is sommoned by spells, the writing of runes so doesn't offer immediate solutions - such as Peter Brett's Demon Cycle stories.
+Or the character’s eccentricity is a source of danger, such as Nicholas Eames’ Moog.
+This role means magic may be summoned by spells, the writing of runes which can hinder immediate solutions - such as Peter Brett's Demon Cycle stories.
+Mages which cannot generate the same power as their counterparts also make for exciting protagonists, as with Patrick Samphire’s Nik Thorn.

 Beyond these you have druids (Kevin Herne's amusing and exciting Iron Druid stories (10 of them!).
 There are shamens and illusionists (think Loki!) as well.
 Each form of magic comes with its own limitations, advantages and drawbacks and needs a great deal of thought when it comes to the 'science' of magic.